AlHamedMohammed/Devoire2Java/README.md

 2. Compile and run the Client:

-    - Use another terminal window to run the Client class:
+    - Use another terminal window to run the Client class
     ```bash
     javac Client.java && java Client
     ```